paudetseis/RfPy/docs/scripts.rst

     services framework.
 The stations are processed one by one and the data are stored to disk.

     positional arguments:
       indb                  Station Database to process from.
+Available formats are: StDb (.pkl or .csv) or stationXML (.xml)

     options:
       -h, --help            show this help message and exit